andrew-e/genepi-pipeline/README.md

 All pipelines will standardise each GWAS before running the subsequent steps.
 The `SNP` field will be recalculated as

-`CHR:POS_EA_OA`, where EA > OA, and the subsequent BETA and EAF will be adjusted accordingly
+`CHR:POS_EA_OA`, where EA and OA are ordered alphabetically, and the subsequent BETA and EAF will be adjusted accordingly

 ## How it works: